ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 include less closely related class labels, such as *cat*.

-To sketch the concept of computing prediction regions step by step, letâ€™s suppose we train a machine learning classifier for images.
+To sketch the concept of computing prediction regions step by step, let's suppose we train a machine learning classifier for images.
 Before the modelis trained, the dataset is typically split into three
 parts: a training set, a calibration set, and a test set.
 We use the training set to train the model and the calibration set to obtain the